truenas/documentation/content/SCALETutorials/Storage/Disks/ReplacingDisks.md

 ## Replacing a Failed Disk

-If replacing the failed disk that you have taken offline and removed, insert the replacement disk now.
+If you are replacing the failed disk you took offline and removed, insert the replacement disk now.
 The new disk must have the same or greater capacity as the failed disk.
 If replacing a failed disk with an available disk in the system, proceed to the next step.